 partly opening the windows will NOT alleviate

-being left alone in cars for "just a moment or two."
-And regardless of lack of intent, guardians are subject to
+alone in cars for "just a moment or two."
+And regardless of lack of intent, guardians are subject to prosecution,

 •Realize that above 89°F, your dog cannot shed body heat. • Dogs with predisposing conditions (heart disease, obesity, elderly dogs, or those with breathing problems): need extra supervision: even so-called “normal activity” for these dogs can be harmful. • Don’t jog with your dog on a day that is even moderately hot. •Avoid hot surfaces (sand), and areas lacking shade—particularly asphalt—where heat is reflected upwards. •Keep fresh cool water available at all times, encourage your dog to drink frequently. • Wetting down your dog with cool water, or allowing him to swim, can be beneficial.
 However, do not assume that

 a dog playing in water cannot overheat: when water temperature gets above 75°, vigorous play can lead to

 hyperthermia. • Be aware that certain types of dogs are more sensitive to heat: especially obese dogs and short-nosed breeds

 (Pugs, Bulldogs, others) that cannot expel heat efficiently. •Keep your dog active year-round, to ensure for his general health; build up his tolerance for heat slowly: when